swissi2000/ProbeApp-Test/docs/RackATC.md

 # Rack-Type Automatic Tool Changer Module
-The ATC Module is an optional part of the ProbeApp and can be activated with a license update.
+The ATC Module is integrated into the ProbeApp-Tool Library Manager and can be activated with a license update.

 The Rack-ATC Module supports Fork/Finger as well as Drop-In Type racks positioned along the X or Y Axis and on the front, back, left or right side of the table.